A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Signal Model

 With the \textit{a priori} knowledge of the target signal's SV $\mathbf{a}_{\theta_0}$, the well-known MVDR beamformer attempts to minimize the undesired signal power at beamforming output subject to a distortionless constraint on the array response at direction $\theta_0$.
 The MVDR beamformer formulation is

-Linear constraint \eqref{eq:mvdr_cons} guarantees $s_0(n)$ being preserved in $z(n)$ without any distortion and the objective function in \eqref{eq:mvdr_obj} can be further expressed as
+Linear constraint~\eqref{eq:mvdr_cons} guarantees $s_0(n)$ being preserved in $z(n)$ without any distortion and the objective function in~\eqref{eq:mvdr_obj} can be further expressed as

 where $\mathbf{R}_u\triangleq\mathbb{E}\left[ \mathbf{u}(n)\mathbf{u}^H(n) \right]$ is the covariance matrix of $\mathbf{u}(n)$.
-By the Lagrange multiplier method \cite{bertsekas1999nonlinear}, the optimal solution of problem \eqref{eq:opt_mvdr} is
+By the Lagrange multiplier method~\cite{bertsekas1999nonlinear}, the optimal solution of problem \eqref{eq:opt_mvdr} is

-Though the MVDR beamformer $\mathbf{w}^*$ theoretically guarantees a maximal SINR at the beamforming output \cite{van2004optimum}, its performance could degrade significantly in practice due to: \begin{enumerate}[fullwidth,label=(\arabic*)] \item Inaccuracy of $\mathbf{R}_u$: The exact covariance matrix $\mathbf{R}_u$ is usually unavailable in most applications and it usually requires to be estimated from finite $N$ training data samples.
-Several covariance matrix estimation approaches \cite{Cox1987Robust,Carlson1988Covariance,Elnashar2006Diagonal,Gu2012Reconstruction,Ruan2014Shrinkage,Huang2015Reconstruction} were proposed to reduce the estimation error or improve the robustness against the imprecise knowledge of the statistic property of the undesired signal $\mathbf{u}(n)$. \item Mismatch of $\mathbf{a}_{\theta_0}$: Linear constraint \eqref{eq:mvdr_cons} is motivated by the array signal model \eqref{eq:sig_model_simp} to preserve $s_0(n)$ in $z(n)$ without distortion.
-In practice, $\mathbf{a}_{\theta_0}$ needs to be estimated and can be inaccurate.
-The mismatch of $\mathbf{a}_{\theta_0}$ would lead to undesirable target signal distortion.
-Further, together with the appearance of target signal in the training data samples, signal cancellation phenomenon \cite{Widrow1982cancellation} would bring a heavy target signal distortion.
+Though the MVDR beamformer $\mathbf{w}^*$ theoretically guarantees a maximal SINR at the beamforming output~\cite{van2004optimum}, its performance could degrade significantly in practice due to: \begin{enumerate}[fullwidth,label=(\arabic*)] \item Inaccuracy of $\mathbf{R}_u$: The exact covariance matrix $\mathbf{R}_u$ is usually unavailable in most applications, and it usually requires to be estimated from finite $N$ training signal samples.
+Several covariance matrix estimation approaches~\cite{Cox1987Robust,Carlson1988Covariance,Elnashar2006Diagonal,Gu2012Reconstruction,Ruan2014Shrinkage,Huang2015Reconstruction,zhang2015interference,yang2018high} were proposed to reduce the estimation error or improve the robustness against the imprecise knowledge of the statistic property of the undesired signal $\mathbf{u}(n)$. \item Mismatch of $\mathbf{a}_{\theta_0}$: Linear constraint~\eqref{eq:mvdr_cons} {\black is enforced to preserve $s_0(n)$ in $z(n)$ without distortion.} In practice, $\mathbf{a}_{\theta_0}$ can be inaccurate and the mismatch of $\mathbf{a}_{\theta_0}$ would lead to undesirable target signal distortion.
+Further, {\black this mismatch together with the appearance of target signal in the training signal samples would lead a heavy target signal distortion, which is the so-called signal cancellation phenomenon~\cite{Widrow1982cancellation}.}

 \end{enumerate}